 FSEOG is a federal program that provides need-based grants in amounts from $75 to $250 per semester to qualifying undergraduate students who have completed the FAFSA.

-The Master’s College welcomes Veterans, active duty, reservists and their families to take advantage of the educational assistance from the U.S. Department of Veterans Affairs (VA).
-We are committed to assisting you in applying for these benefits to secure your education at The Master’s College.
+The Master’s University welcomes Veterans, active duty, reservists and their families to take advantage of the educational assistance from the U.S. Department of Veterans Affairs (VA).
+We are committed to assisting you in applying for these benefits to secure your education at The Master’s University.

 To apply for GI Bill benefits, students must follow the financial aid application process above and submit a Certificate of Eligibility to the Office of Financial Aid.
 If you are no longer active duty, you will also need to submit a copy of your DD214 Certificate of Release or Discharge from Active Duty for most recent period of active duty.
 (Individuals applying for the Yellow Ribbon Program must have 100% Post 9/11 GI Bill eligibility and must complete the Yellow Ribbon Application).
 More specific information on the individual programs can be found by following the links above or by visiting the U.S. Department of Veterans Affairs (VA) GI Bill website.